In the web client you will find the option under "Configuration" data Storage

 If you select the exact copy of the permissions at this point, the permissions / ACEs of all moved folders 1: 1 are set identically in the archive directory.

-If the unification of permissions is selected at this point, all source permissions on subdirectories are adapted to the target folder.
+If the unification of permissions is selected here, all source permissions on subdirectories are adapted to the destination folder.
 This can be useful if only selected users should have access to the archive area.
-For example, only the DataOwner of the area, because any Restore actions should run controlled over him.
+For example, only the data owner of the area, because any recovery actions should run controlled over him.

 E-mail notification for the data owner

-At this point, you can select whether the data owner will be notified by e-mail about the archiving process.
+At this point, you can select whether the data owner should be notified of the archiving process by e-mail.

-This can either disabled, be activated with a summary or in the form of a complete and detailed .csv file.
+This option can either disabled, be activated with a summary or in the form of a full excel file.